dovahcrow/factor-expr/README.md

 )
 ```

 The first parameter of `replay` is a list of dataset files and the second parameter is a list of Factors.
 This gives you the ability to compute multiple factors on multiple datasets.
-Don't worry about the performance! `Factor Expr` will automatically parallelize over the Factors as well as the datasets.
+Don't worry about the performance! `Factor Expr` allows you parallelize the computation over the factors as well as the datasets by setting `n_factor_jobs` and `n_data_jobs` in the `replay` function.

 The returned result is a pandas DataFrame with factors as the column names and `time` as the index.
 In case of multiple datasets are passed in, the results will be concatenated with the exact order of the datasets.
 This is useful if you have a scattered dataset.
 E.g. one file for each year.